adamstark/AudioFile/README.md

 This simply reflects the data type you would like to use to store the underlying audio samples.

 When you use an integer type to store the samples (e.g. `int` or `int8_t` or `int16_t` or `uint32_t`), the library will read in the integer sample values directly from the audio file.

 A couple of notes on integer types:

 * The range of samples is designed to be symmetric.
 This means that for (e.g.) an signed 8-bit integer (`int8_t`) we will use the range `[-127, 127]` for storing samples representing the `[-1., 1.]` range.
 The value `-128` is possible here given the `int8_t` type, but this is interpreted as a value slightly lower than `-1` (specifically `-1.007874015748`).

 * In the case of unsigned types, we obviously can't store samples as negative values.
 Therefore, we used the equivalent range of the unsigned type in use.
 E.g. if with a 8-bit signed integer (`int8_t`) the range would be `[-127, 127]`, for an 8-bit unsigned integer we would use the range `[1, 255]`.
 Note that we don't use `-128` for `int8_t` or `0` in `uint8_t`.

 * If you try to read an audio file with a larger bit-depth than the type you are using to store samples, the attempt to read the file will fail.
-Put more simply, you can't read a 16-bit audio file into an 8-bit integer.
+Put more simply, you can't read a 16-bit audio sample into an 8-bit integer.

 * If you are writing audio samples in integer formats, you should use the correct sample range for both a) the type you are using to store samples; and b) the bit depth of the audio you want to write.